-The coned and threaded tubing ends for medium, high and ultra high pressure connections may be supplied by any of the following:
+The coned and threaded tubing ends for the medium, high and ultra high pressure connections may be supplied by any of the following:

-- 1. Standard length tubing nipples with ends prepared.
-Maintained in stock and ready for shipment. - 2.
-Special length tubing nipples with ends prepared.
+- Standard length tubing nipples with ends prepared.
+Maintained in stock-ready for shipment. - Special length tubing nipples with ends prepared.
 Specify length required (up to 22 feet long).
 Add coning and threading charge to tubing price.
-(While not in stock, special length nipples can be furnished quickly for prompt delivery.) - 3.
-Preparation of tubing ends at your own facility by hand tooling as described in this section.
-The coning and threading tools are designed for simple, yet accurate, preparation of tubing ends for the medium, high and ultra high pressure connections.
-A liberal amount of cutting fluid should be used, and a supply is furnished with each order of tooling.
-Interchangeable spare parts allow easy change-over from one size tubing to another on both the coning and threading tools.
+(While not in stock, special length nipples can be furnished quickly for prompt delivery). - Preparation of tubing ends at your own facility by hand tooling as described in this section.

+The coning and threading tools are designed for simple yet accurate preparation of tubing ends for the medium, high and ultra high pressure connections.
+A liberal amount of cutting fluid should be used, and a supply is furnished with each order for tooling.
+Interchangeable spare parts allow easy change over from one size tubing to another on both the coning and threading tools.
+Note that the reseating tool is not required for tubing preparation.